KonstantinosMenychtas/neon/README.md

 [mmio-trace](https://www.kernel.org/doc/Documentation/trace/mmiotrace.txt),
 now in mainline kernel, is used in NEON.

-Last, NEON is the product of research conducted at the University of Rochester and supported by various NSF/other grants.
+NEON is the product of research conducted at the University of Rochester and supported by various NSF/other grants.
 Please see the following references for a non-comprehensive list:
 - [Disengaged Scheduling for Fair, Protected Access to Fast Computational